 There isn’t a one-size-fits-all answer to that question.

-Pesticides that are sprayed on conventionally grown foods affect people differently.
+Pesticides sprayed on conventionally grown foods affect people differently.
 Some people carry genetic variants that decrease their ability to detoxify specific pesticides, others may be more resilient.

-Organophosphates are a class of chemical that is used in some pesticides.
+Organophosphates are a class of chemicals used in some pesticides.
 When insects are exposed to organophosphates, their acetylcholinesterase enzyme is blocked.

 Acetylcholine is a neurotransmitter that sends a signal from one nerve to the next.
 Acetylcholinesterase is the enzyme that turns off that signal.
 Both are needed — and need at the right time — for your nerves to work.

 By blocking acetylcholinesterase, organophosphates cause insect nerves not to stop firing, which eventually kills the insect.